 The MSDE targets specific universal professional learning activities to local early intervention leaders.
 These include the annual DSE/EIS Professional Learning Institute with an early childhood strand, quarterly face-to-face Birth through 21 Leadership professional learning, and monthly Birth through 21 Leadership teleconferences.
-For FFY 2015 and FFY 2016 the focus of the professional learning activities for early intervention leaders was/will be on high-quality, functional, routines-based IFSPs with the rollout of a reflection tool and training modules.
+For FFY 2014 and 2015 the focus of the professional learning activities for early intervention leaders will be high-quality, functional, routines-based IFSPs with the rollout of a reflection tool and training modules.

 Additional universal professional learning activities are focused on Part C service coordinators with an annual/bi-annual technical assistance forum based on a needs assessment survey.
-Topics for the FFY 2015 forum included policy updates, service coordinator community of practice, online IFSP updates, COS technical assistance, review of a new Service Coordinator Handbook, and a presentation on "Wee Cuddle and Grow: Parent Child Interaction to Support Attachment."
+Topics for the FFY 2013 forum included policy updates, collaborative teaming in the IFSP/Child Outcomes Summary Process, innovative online resources to support evidence-based practices, and family partnerships.

 As described under Maryland's Technical Assistance System, the Tiers of Engagement provide differentiated program support and technical assistance based on State and local needs related to implementing a high quality, seamless, evidence-based early childhood intervention system of services.
-A specific state birth to kindergarten liaison is designated for each LITP and may support data informed systematic planning, implementation, and evaluation of evidenced-based professional learning to enhance the quality of recommended early childhood practices including assessment, environment, family partnerships, instruction, intervention, teaming and collaboration, and transition.
-The differentiated engagement model focuses on building capacity to improve results and direct State resources to those LITPs that are the lowest performing, while recognizing and providing the support needed to publish and disseminate successful best practices to those LITPs which are achieving success.
+The Division facilitates data informed systematic planning, implementation, and evaluation of evidenced-based professional learning to enhance the quality of recommended early childhood practices including assessment, environment, family partnerships, instruction, intervention, teaming and collaboration, and transition.
+The differentiated engagment model focuses on building capacity to improve results and direct State resources to those LITPs that are the lowest performing, while recognizing and providing the support needed to publish and disseminate successful best practices to those LITPs which are achieving success.

 Attachments

+File Name Uploaded By Uploaded Date

 No APR attachments found.